craigspaeth/nap/README.md

 `jst` packages will run the appropriate template engine parser based off the file extension.
 Nap will then namespace your client-side templates into a global `JST['file/path']` function, much like [Jammit](http://documentcloud.github.com/jammit/#jst).
 The namespace is the file directory following "templates" without the file extension.

-e.g. The template `app/templates/foo/bar/index.jade` will be parsed using jade and can be rendered on the client side by calling `JST['foo/bar/index']({ passSomething: 'through' })`
+e.g. The template `app/templates/artwork/detail.jade` will be parsed using jade and can be rendered on the client side by calling `JST['artwork/detail']({ title: 'Mona Lisa' })`

 Nap only currently supports the following templating engines.
 But please feel free to contribute more.